Lucho González: Later career

+González announced his retirement on 27 May 2021, at the age of 40.

 International career

 Under the guidance of Marcelo Bielsa, González earned his first cap for the Argentina national team on 31 January 2003 against Honduras.
 He went on to represent the nation in the 2004 Copa América, scoring two goals during the tournament as the country lost the final on penalties to Brazil.

 González also played with the side that won the gold medal at the 2004 Summer Olympics.
 In 2006, he was selected for the 2006 FIFA World Cup in which Argentina, managed by José Pekerman, lost to hosts Germany in the quarter-finals on penalties.

 Subsequently, González was part of the Alfio Basile–led squad at 2007 Copa América, where the Albiceleste was again defeated by Brazil in the decisive match, now 3–0.

+Coaching career

+González returned to his final club Athletico in January 2022, as assistant to manager Alberto Valentim.
+In April, he was named as the latter's interim replacement, but chose to leave within 24 hours.